Libensemble/libensemble/docs/resource_manager/overview.rst

 with the default to provide no resources.
 This could be set in the calling script or inside the allocation function.

-Note that persistent workers maintain their resources until coming out of persistent state.
+Note that persistent workers maintain their resources until coming out of a persistent state.

 Example scenarios
 -----------------